-NRES Spectra basic TOOLs for SCHOOLs
+NRES Spectra: basic Tools for Schools

 3. The Dynamics of Binary Star Systems

-4. Unstable Stars
+4. Variable and Unstable Stars

 TOOL 1: NRES Data Analyzer